 Kobato.
 She certainly acts a lot younger than a teenager, but from her design and the way other characters treat her she seems to be at least twelve and probably not old enough to be in high school.

-Applied to Luna the cat in Pretty Guardian Sailor Moon, who despite sounding identical to the version in Sailor Moon (who was a Vague Age full grown cat until she briefly became a human(oid)), was given the body of a young girl as a occasional human form.
-She was described by the mangaka as being a year younger than the lead character and became a teenaged girl when human, but also has been alive since the Silver Millennium.
+Applied to Luna the cat in Pretty Guardian Sailor Moon, who despite sounding identical to the version in Sailor Moon (who was a Vague Age full grown cat until she briefly became a human(oid)), was given the body of a very young girl as a occasional human form.
+She was described by mangaka Naoko Takeuchi as being a year younger than the lead character and became a teenaged girl when human, but also has been alive since the Silver Millennium.

 Sunrise has been rather opaque about the ages of the heroes in Tiger & Bunny.
 So far, they've only given out two and a half: Barnaby's 24, Kaede's 9, and Kotetsu's kinda sorta probably somewhere between 33 and 39.
 Maybe.